nymphofthevales/Page-Exploration/README.md

 </ul>

 ## Copyright Information
-<p>The contents of this repository are published under a Creative Commons Attribution 4.0 International License.
+<p>The contents of this repository are published under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 In short:
 <br><br>
  You are free to:<br>
     Share — copy and redistribute the material in any medium or format.<br>